Trump's 12-Page Statement Blasts Dems on Hearings, Inflation

 After Day 2 of the House Jan.
-6 Select Committee hearings, former President Donald Trump let loose with a 12-page statement dismissed as both a distraction from President Joe Biden's failures and a bid to block a Trump run for the presidency in 2024.
+6 Select Committee hearings, former President Donald Trump let loose with a 12-page statement in which he dismissed the proceedings as both a distraction from President Joe Biden's failures and a bid to block a Trump run for the presidency in 2024.

 "This is merely an attempt to stop a man that is leading in every poll, against both Republicans and Democrats by wide margins, from running again for the presidency," Trump said in his rebuke.